 At Stockbridge Primary & Pre-School we believe that regular and punctual attendance is a prerequisite to developing well-motivated pupils with a positive attitude towards their learning and who take a pride in their school.
+As the DfE document 'working together to improve school attendance' (May 2022) asserts, "Good attendance is a learned behaviour".

 At Stockbridge Primary & Pre-School we have an ethos that demonstrates to pupils, parents/carers and the wider community how much we value good attendance.
 Term times are for education as stipulated by the Government.
 The School's default position is not to authorise any absence unless for an exceptional reason.